Tempur-Pedic

-Tempur-Pedic International, Inc., now part of Tempur Sealy International, is a manufacturer and distributor of mattresses and pillows made from viscoelastic foam.
-The company is headquartered on the Coldstream Research Campus in Lexington, Kentucky, and has manufacturing plants in Duffield, Virginia, and Albuquerque, New Mexico.
+Tempur-Pedic International, Inc., part of Somnigroup International (formerly Tempur Sealy International), is a manufacturer and distributor of mattresses and pillows made from viscoelastic foam.
+The company is headquartered on the Coldstream Research Campus in Lexington, Kentucky, and has manufacturing plants in Duffield, Virginia; and Albuquerque, New Mexico.

 History

 The first Tempur-Pedic mattress was introduced by Fagerdala World Foams, a Swedish technical foam firm.
-The brand was brought to the United States in 1992 and the company Tempur-Pedic, Inc. was founded.
+The brand was brought to the US in 1992 and the company Tempur-Pedic, Inc. was founded.
+(Note: However, Somnigroup's website states the company was founded in 1991.)
 Nine distributors of Fagerdala, including Tempur-Pedic, Inc., merged in 1999 to form Tempur World Holding Company, reformed in 2002 as Tempur-Pedic International Inc. The company went public in 2003.
 In 2012, Tempur-Pedic and Sealy Corporation announced plans to merge.
 Tempur-Pedic paid $228.6 million, but the two companies operate separately.
+The acquisition was completed March 18, 2013, and the company's name became Tempur Sealy International, Inc. on May 22, 2013.

+Mattresses made of TEMPUR material earned the Good Housekeeping Seal, were awarded a Consumers Digest "best buy" as well as an Ease-of-Use Commendation from the Arthritis Foundation.

 Price fixing settlement

-In 2015, Tempur-Pedic's German subsidiary was fined €15.5million by the German Federal Cartel Office for engaging in vertical price fixing between August 2005 and July 2011.
+In 2015, Tempur-Pedic's German subsidiary was fined €15.5 million by the German Federal Cartel Office for engaging in vertical price fixing between August 2005 and July 2011.